softwaremill/bootzooka/README.md

 * To have e-mail sender working please provide smtp details (host, port, password, username).
 For smtp service working on localhost please comment smtpUsername key so EmailSender will know that he should use not secured smtp service.

 _application.conf_ file should be placed next to _application.conf.template_

+## REST API reference

+The REST API documentation exposed by [Swagger](http://swagger.wordnik.com) is available at /api-docs in your running application.

+You can also browse the [REST API provided by our live demo](http://bootzooka.softwaremill.com/api-docs).

 ## License